muhammadelshareif/b-m-project/README.md

 - Require Authentication: true
 - Request

-  - Method: GET
+  - Method: ?
-  - Route path: /api/spots/:spotId/bookings
+  - Route path: ?
   - Body: none

 - Successful Response: If you ARE NOT the owner of the spot.